How Sui Differs from Other Blockchains

-Sequential writes in the common case
+Sequential writes in the simple case

 Traditional blockchains totally order all client transactions with respect to each other.
 This design requires reaching consensus across validators, which is effective but slow.

-As mentioned in previous sections, Sui forgoes consensus for most transactions to reduce their latency.
+As mentioned in previous sections, Sui forgoes consensus for many transactions to reduce their latency.
 In this manner, Sui enables multi-lane processing and eliminates head-of-line blocking.
 All other transactions no longer need to wait for the completion of the first transaction’s increment in a single lane.
 Sui provides a lane of the appropriate breadth for each transaction.
-Simple transactions require viewing only the sender account, which greatly improves the system’s capacity.
+Simple transactions require viewing only the sender address, which greatly improves the system’s capacity.

 The downside of allowing head-of-line blocking on the sender for these simple transactions is that the sender can send only one transaction at a time.
 As a result, it is imperative the transactions finalize quickly.